Voice2Evolve® logoVoice2Evolve®

 ANNEX III – SUBPROCESSORS See Attachment B (Subprocessors)

-Full text of EU Commission Decision 2021/914 (Controller → Processor, Module 2) attached and executed by both Parties.
-Annex I–III defined as:
+The official text of EU Commission Implementing Decision (EU) 2021/914 (Controller → Processor, Module 2) is incorporated by reference and executed by both Parties.
+Annex I–III are populated as follows:

 ATTACHMENT D – UK ADDENDUM (ICO)